 sudo apt install ntpdate

-On all the above Debian-based distros it is configured, out of the box, to run after it sees a new network connection.
+On all of the above Debian-based distros, it is configured out of the box to run after it sees a new network connection.
 You can force a time sync now if you disconnect from your network and reconnect.

-On Fedora, ntpdate will be deprecated, so it’s recommended you use the ntpd daemon instead (see next section).
+On both Fedora and Ubuntu, ntpdate is a deprecated software, so it’s recommended you use the ntpd daemon instead (as shown below).
 The same is recommended for all other distros for two reasons:

 - They sometimes don’t include ntpdate in a separate package but bundle it with ntpd from the next section.

 - They don’t automate ntpdate to run automatically on every network connection.
 You have to insert ntpdate yourself in a script that automatically runs after the network connects.

 In this case, it makes more sense to install ntpd as instructed in the next section.

 Install ntpd Daemon

 On Debian, Ubuntu, Zorin, Mint and other distros based on Debian or Ubuntu, run: